 On the surface these are two quite distinct markets.
 And yet, recently I was thinking about exactly this concept from the opposite point of view.
 I have a number of subscriptions to pay each month.
 Some are for apps or online services.
-Others are for, it’s not the best word to use, but let’s go with it: content.
+Others are for, it’s a horrible word to use, but let’s go with it: content.

 Pay wall, subscription software: two aspects of the same thing

-In my budgeting, I see the two as aspects of the same thing.
+When budgeting, the two are aspects of the same thing.
 I allow myself so many dollars a month for subscriptions.
-It’s a single pool of money to cover things like cloud storage, online music, movie downloads, pay walls, apps and services.
+It’s a single pool of money to cover digital services like cloud storage, online music, movie downloads, pay walls and apps.
 What isn’t spent on apps is available for media.
-What isn’t spent on online media can be spent on apps.
+What isn’t spent on media can be spent on apps.

 A decade ago the budget was zero.
 It’s not zero today.
 While it isn’t a huge amount of money, it’s about the same as I spend on coffee.
 It may grow larger in the future.